WuChao-2024/tros_en_wuc_check_fork/docs/quick_demo/demo_render.md

 ### Usage

-#### Horizon RDK Platform / X86 Platform
+#### Horizon RDK / X86

-1. Log in to the Horizon RDK Platform via SSH and start the relevant programs on the board side:
+1. Log in to the Horizon RDK or X86 via SSH and start the relevant programs on the board side:

 ```shell
 source /opt/tros/setup.bash